HiAS7/The-Sauce-Book-Online/_classes/Barbarian.md

 #### Danger Sense
-At 2nd level, you gain an uncanny sense of when things nearby aren’t as they should be, giving you an edge when you dodge away from danger.\
+At 2nd level, you gain an uncanny sense of when things nearby aren’t as they should be, giving you an edge when you dodge away from danger.<br/>
 You have advantage on Dexterity saving throws against effects that you can see, such as traps and spells.
 To gain this benefit, you can’t be blinded, deafened, or